 Your connector can access Google services and APIs on behalf of the user by

-reference.
-This token will include the Authorization scopes included during
+This token will include the Authorization scopes included during the connector

 For most connectors, Apps Script automatically detects what scopes are needed by parsing and processing the script.
 You can view the scopes a connector uses at any time.
 You can also set scopes explicitly in your manifest using URL strings.
 If you want to access a Google service or API on behalf of the user, include that relevant scope in the manifest.